 You can never underestimate the power of a book.
 Thomas Carlyle said, “The best effect of any book is that it excites the reader to activity.”
 You ought to read books that motivate you, stimulate you, and help you get going.

 Reading sharpens our skills.

-Aldous Huxley said, “Every man who knows how to read has in his power to magnify himself, to multiply the ways in which he exists, to make his life full, significant and interesting.”
+Aldous Huxley said, “Every man who knows how to read has in his power to magnify himself, to multiply the ways in which he exists, to make his life full, significant and interesting resource.”
 Reading is to the mind what exercise is to the body.
 Your mind is like a muscle.
 The more you exercise it, the stronger it gets.
 You can’t wear out your mind.

 As a minister, you need to continually upgrade your skills.
 You do that through reading.

 Make a list of the skills you need for your ministry.
 Then read in those areas on a regular basis.
 For example, I try to read books on preaching, leading, planning, evangelism, and prayer.
 I like to alternate between different skills that I’m continually trying to develop.

 It’s wise to learn from experience, but it’s even wiser to learn from the experience of others.
 All of us learn through the school of hard knocks—trial and error—but we don’t have time to make all the mistakes ourselves.
 If the only way you learn is by experience, you’ll die before you learn everything you need to know.
 Then it’s too late to use it!

 Sir Isaac Newton said, “If I have seen further than other men, it is by standing on the shoulders of giants.”
 By reading books, you get to interact with people you’ve never met and see how the great minds think.
 I’ve been influenced by people who died before I was even born—like William Booth, D.L.
 Moody, Charles Spurgeon, and Hudson Taylor.